 - Admit and learn from your mistakes to become a better person.

-- Shows your authentic self in everything you do and strive to be the best version of yourself.
+- Shows your authentic self in everything you do and strives to be the best version of yourself.

 - Display yourself as a trustworthy person who will never break the promises you made.